dylanhu-code/url-shortener/README.md

 # URL Shortener

 ## 📌 Description
 A lightweight URL shortening service built with Spring Boot.
-It allows users to shorten long URLs, set expiration dates, and ensure efficient performance with caching and rate limiting.
+It allows users to shorten long URLs and ensures efficient performance with caching and rate limiting.
 The service is **fully containerized** and **deployed on AWS** for scalability.

 ## 🚀 Features
 - **Shorten URLs**: Converts long URLs into short, easy-to-share links.